-Disclosure: This post contains affiliate links.
+Disclosure: This post about Disney cruise with a baby contains affiliate links.
 Read full Disclosure Policy.

 If you’re considering a Disney Cruise and you have an infant, you might be wondering how to make it feel like a vacation.

 As I explain in my article 10 Reasons Why Disney Cruise is Best Vacation for Families, Disney knows it has a very family-centric audience.
 It knows how to cater to both parents and their little ones.

 Disney Cruise Line really does cater to little ones onboard.
 My 24 Effortless Tricks for an Awesome Disney Cruise with a Baby will provide you with the information you need to prepare, relax and have a great trip…with your little one in tow.

 BEFORE YOU GO

 Disney Cruise Line is very accommodating of infants but they do have some age restrictions.
 Minimum age to sail aboard most itineraries is 6 months on the day of sailing.
 For Panama Canal and Transatlantic voyages, the minimum age is 1 year old on the day of sailing.

 2) Understand the Rules for Air Travel with Infants

 If you’ll be traveling by air to your port, it’s a good idea to know the TSA rules for traveling with children.